pingidentity/terraform-provider-pingone/docs/resources/trusted_email_address.md

 - `email_address` (String) The trusted email address, for example `john.smith@bxretail.org`.
 - `email_domain_id` (String) The ID of the email domain to associate the trusted email address with.
 - `environment_id` (String) The ID of the environment to associate the trusted email address with.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.

 ### Read-Only